Press release

 Sustainability is critical for future proofing the NHS.
 In recent years, the health impacts of climate change and biodiversity loss have emerged as a global public health concern.

 Given its large carbon footprint, the NHS has the opportunity to play a critical role in reducing carbon impact and supporting the sustainable use of finite resources across Wales.
-As an example, the NHS in Wales produces up to 600,000 tonnes of waste each year, with around 85 per cent of this waste categorised as non-hazardous.
+As an example, the NHS produces up to 600,000 tonnes of waste each year, with around 85 per cent of this waste categorised as non-hazardous.
 Although much of this waste is recyclable, a substantial amount is still incinerated or sent to landfills.

 In line with the NHS Wales Decarbonisation Strategic Delivery Plan and the Well-being of Future Generations (Wales) Act 2016, health boards, NHS trusts and special health authorities, are taking action to implement initiatives around their environmental impact.